The Global State of CPS Security 2024: Business Impact of Disruptions

 xDome is the first and only SaaS-based platform to support the full industrial cybersecurity journey without compromising on the breadth or depth of controls.
 Highlights include:

-• The broadest and deepest asset discovery capabilities of any SaaS solution.
+• The broadest and deepest asset inventory capabilities of any SaaS solution.
 All other SaaS solutions only offer “one-size-fits-all” asset discovery via passive monitoring, xDome offers three discovery methods — passive monitoring, our patent-pending Claroty Edge collector, and enrichment via third-party integrations — that customers can mix and match to achieve full visibility in a manner best-suited for their environment.

 • Unmatched network segmentation controls that protect against escalating risks.
 Only xDome has the depth of knowledge and purpose-built technology needed to jumpstart and optimize customers’ segmentation programs via expert-defined policies that can be automatically enforced with customers’ existing firewall and NAC solutions.